-Bhavana is a blogger, a social activist and a dear friend who blogs at Tilling the Earthwoman. where she writes from the heart.
+Bhavana is a blogger, a social activist and a dear friend who blogs at Tilling the Earthwoman, where she writes from the heart.
 Her posts are wrenched out of her gut at times, searing in their impact.
 At other times, she writes with a feather touch, about the people she meets and who leave their mark on her; and yet at other times she is the crisp researcher and academician, who puts her points across in a sensible, no-nonsense manner.
-She is a survivor in the true sense of the word, who she has not let her suffering make her bitter.
-Instead, she is believes in compassion and gives of herself unconditionally.
+She is a survivor in the true sense of the word, as she has not let her suffering make her bitter.
+Instead, she believes in compassion and gives of herself unconditionally.
 She calls me her blog mother — and I feel humbled by the title.

 In the previous post on this blog, I had talked about us getting involved when an injustice is happening.
 Listening is one way of doing that.
 Just by lending a sympathetic ear, one can alleviate the pain and suffering of a victim, sometimes even prevent a crime.
 So when she offered me this post, I thought it would be in logical sequence.

 In this post, Bhavana shares some points that a ‘deep listener’ has to keep in mind while lending her ear to an anguished person.
 Read on…

 “The listening is a process of contraction, of stepping back and creating a void into which the other may enter.
 It is the distance “I” create so that “you” may come forward.” –Lisbeth Lipari, 2004

 This post is dedicated to those who listen.